Records management Glossary

 Refile.
 A Carton, File or Item previously retrieved by a customer that is returned to storage at an Iron Mountain facility.

 Regular Retrieval - File from Open Shelf.
 The processing of a Retrieval order for a File from an Open Shelf in a regular service timeframe.
 Price based on Retrieval of Files from Open Shelf that are individually listed into the Iron Mountain database.
-Files requested for Retrieval where the files are not listed may result in a Labor charge for Search Time.
+Files requested for Retrieval where the files are not listed will result in a Labor fee for Search Time.

 Regularly Scheduled Service.
 Shredding service that occurs according to a pre-determined schedule.